 Database Group engineers know a great deal about databases, but aren't DBAs.
 They contribute code and assist other teams in developing application changes to improve database performance, availability, and reliability.

 Enablement, as the name suggests, is about enabling development efficiencies for our greater development community and improving our scalability story for GitLab.com.
-We have some lofty goals on what we’d like to achieve in the next year.
+We have some lofty goals we want to achieve in the next year.
 We cannot do all of the work we have identified by ourselves, so we are creating tools to enable teams to implement scalable solutions.
-Below is a list of a few of these initiatives:
+Some examples:

 - Automated database migration testing